mixdesign/ConcisePureLayout/README.md

 ```

 **Example project**<br>
-This screenshot demonstrates how you can create and place complex UI elements with **ConcisePureLayout**:
+This screenshot demonstrates how you can create and place complex UI elements with ConcisePureLayout:
 ![ConcisePureLayoutScreenshot1.png](https://github.com/mixdesign/ConcisePureLayout/blob/master/ConcisePureLayoutScreenshot1.png)

 #Contribution